benjamincjackson/dros_gBGC/README.md

 `glemin_gamma/`

-R code associated with [Glémin et al (2015)](https://genome.cshlp.org/content/25/8/1215.short), imported for some analyses under `scripts/`
+R code from the supplement of [Glémin et al (2015)](https://genome.cshlp.org/content/25/8/1215.short), imported for some analyses under `scripts/`

 `intersection_mel_sim_SIs/`

-Scripts for finding the intersection of *mel* and *sim* short intronic sites, using the multiple alignment and the annotation of the twp species' genomes.
+Scripts for finding the intersection of *mel* and *sim* short intronic sites, using the multiple alignment and the annotation of the two species' genomes.

 `intersection_mel_sim_SIs_CHECK/`